mvmprojects/MVM-Kitchen-Sink/Other Topics/Git and Git Bash/README.md

 ## Basic:

 Pushing your fresh solution to an empty repository on github (so create a completely empty repo with NO initialize and NO readme) using only Git for Windows:

 1. Read up on personal access tokens on github, and generate a token. https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token
 2. Install the latest version of Git for Windows (2.35 at time of writing) or look up the right command needed to update an older version of Git.
 Minimum version required here is 2.29.
 3. Go to your project/solution folder, and right-click to open Git Bash in that directory ))

-	echo "# phoneshop" >> README.md
+		echo "# phoneshop" \>\> README.md

 		git init
 		git add -A
 		git commit -m "first commit"
 		git branch -M master

-	git remote add origin https://<your git server>/<your repo>.git
+		git remote add origin https://your-git-server/your-repo.git

-Where <your git server> and <your repo> should be the server and the repo name.
+Where `your-git-server` and `your-repo` should be the server and the repo name.
 For example: https://github.com/mvmprojects/MVM-Kitchen-Sink.git for the kitchen sink server and repo.

 	git push -u origin master